department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/product/mvp-direction.md

 - Paying a debt
 - Board of Veteran Appeals hearing appointment reminders

-Furthermore, we already show unread messages and appointments by connecting directly to those endpoints.
-We don't need VANotify for this, as it isactually be much easier to support debt info and BVA appointment reminders with integrations directly to those backends.
+Furthermore, we already show unread messages and appointments on My VA by connecting directly to those endpoints.
+We don't need VANotify for this, as it would be much easier to support debt info and BVA appointment reminders with integrations directly to those backends.

 ## There are personalization issues that arise from working through VANotify because of privacy constraints around email/text